Skip to content

 A person may own a trade mark, but they must register it in their full legal name.
 They may not register the trade mark with their first initial and surname, nor with an alias.
 The trade mark register is publicly accessible so the person’s full name will be visible to the public.

-If you wish a greater level of privacy, it is best to register a trade mark through a company.
-The register will state the company’s details, rather than your own.
+If you wish to maintain greater privacy, it is best to register a trade mark through a company.
+The register will state the company’s details rather than your own.

 A Business Partnership